angular/angular/aio/content/guide/what-is-angular.md

     <code-pane header="hello-world-bindings.component.html" path="what-is-angular/src/app/hello-world-bindings/hello-world-bindings.component.html"></code-pane>
 </code-tabs>

-Add additional functionality to your templates through the use of [directives](guide/built-in-directives).
+Add features to your templates by using [directives](guide/built-in-directives).
 The most popular directives in Angular are `*ngIf` and `*ngFor`.
 Use directives to perform a variety of tasks, such as dynamically modifying the DOM structure.
 And create your own custom directives to create great user experiences.